Boot Camp Environment

 I used the work that I created in my Cross Discipline Project for my Mini Specialisation Project.
 I had never done work in an environment personally so seeing as I was asked to create assets for the environment in my Cross Discipline Project I used that for my Mini Specialisation also.

 - What went well in the project

 The team’s dedication to this project.
 We would have weekly meetings on Wednesday morning to catch up on how everyone was going and what needed to be done.
 This was a great booster for my confidence in this project because when everyone is fully into it like I am it makes me feel like we can do anything that we set our minds to.

 - What didn’t go well, and why

-Our group lead had a lot on his plate because he had a tonne other work to complete in his own classes and he had to accommodate us also.
+Our group leader had a lot on his plate because he had a tonne other work to complete in his own classes and he had to accommodate us also.
 We ran out of time in the end but everyone met their learning outcomes so it’s all good but we wished we had more time because it was just starting to get fun.

 - What you would do differently next time